 The principal islands of the group are Culebra and Vieques, with multiple associated smaller islands and islets.
-Other islands that are close to the shore of Puerto Rico include Icacos Island, Cayo Lobo, Cayo Diablo, Palomino Island, Palominito Island, Isla de Ramos, Isla Pineiro, Cayo Lobo.
-Near Culebra, there is Cayo de Luis Pena (named after the second owner).
+Other islands close to Puerto Rico’s shore include Icacos Island, Cayo Lobo, Cayo Diablo, Palomino Island, Palominito Island, Isla de Ramos, Isla Pineiro, and Cayo Lobo.
+Near Culebra, there’s Cayo de Luis Pena (named after the second owner).
 Culebra’s smaller island, Cayo Norte, is part of Culebra National Wildlife Refuge.
 Much of Vieques is part of Vieques National Wildlife Refuge, formerly a U.S. Navy facility.

 This is a jewel of a tropical island.
 During the day, the reef on the northern shore is an excellent place to snorkel.
 At night, Isla Palominos is the perfect place to watch the sunset over El Yunque’s Rainforest.

 Cayo Luis Pena lies just off the island of Culebra.
-This two-mile-long uninhabited, wildlife refuge has numerous hiking paths and spectacular secluded beaches.
+This two-mile-long uninhabited wildlife refuge has numerous hiking paths and spectacular secluded beaches.
 If you’re looking for solitude, this is the spot.
-In a fairly fast dinghy, and if conditions are light, the anchorage is a good place to launch snorkeling or diving expeditions to the reefs off of Culebra, including Las Hermanas and Cayo Yerba.
+In a reasonably fast dinghy, and if conditions are light, the anchorage is an excellent place to launch snorkeling or diving expeditions to the reefs off of Culebra, including Las Hermanas and Cayo Yerba.

-Puerto Rico’s lobster season is year-long, so your next meal may be found under a coral overhang.
+Puerto Rico’s year-long lobster season can provide your next meal found under a coral overhang.
 This anchorage also provides a majestic sunset view of the El Yunque rainforest.
-Imagine sitting in the cockpit of your sailing charter at dusk dining on your own fresh catch with this incredible view!
+Imagine sitting in the cockpit of your sailing charter at dusk, dining on your fresh catch with this incredible view!

 You will have no choice but to enjoy the natural beauty of this island.
 Home to only about 2,000 residents, who live strictly by “island time,” this island has no resorts or nightclubs to entertain you.
-The sleepy town of Dewey is comprised of a ragtag assortment of two-story wooden lean-tos and a handful of bars and restaurants, whose owners may or may not chose to open them on any given day.
+The sleepy town of Dewey comprises a ragtag assortment of two-story wooden lean-tos and a handful of bars and restaurants whose owners may or may not choose to open them on any given day.

-Since 1909, the entire coastline and one-third of the interior have been designated the Culebra National Wildlife Refuge, which is run by the U.S. Fish and Wildlife Service.
-These protected lands are home to endangered sea turtles, including the leatherback turtle, and some 50,000 sea birds.
+Since 1909, the entire coastline and one-third of the interior have been designated the Culebra National Wildlife Refuge, run by the U.S. Fish and Wildlife Service.
+These protected lands are home to endangered sea turtles, including the leatherback turtle and some 50,000 sea birds.

-Twenty-one miles long and three to four miles wide, many cruisers consider the bays, coves, and beaches of this island the best of all Virgin Island anchorages.
-Due to its recent history as a U.S. bombing practice site, the island has been untouched by developers, (even though other than St. Croix, is the largest island in both the U.S. and the British Virgin Islands.)
-With a population of only 8,000 human residents living in the center part, the island is also home to a large herd of roaming goats, a few scrawny cattle, and wild Paso fino horses.
+Twenty-one miles long and three to four miles wide, many cruisers consider this island’s bays, coves, and beaches the best Virgin Islands anchorages.
+The island was untouched by developers due to its recent history as a U.S. bombing practice site.
+With only 8,000 human residents living in the center part, the island is also home to a large herd of roaming goats, a few skinny cattle, and wild Paso fino horses.

-Your Spanish Virgin Islands yacht charter can easily be combined with a US Virgin Islands charter.
+You can easily combine a Spanish Virgin Islands yacht charter with a U.S. Virgin Islands charter.